Concord is a city in North Carolina known for its art galleries, cultural centers, food, museums, and, most importantly, its racing facilities.

 It can be found at 329 McGill Ave NW, Concord.

-For a long time, it was the only major source of flour and cornmeal for all residents in the southern part of Cabarrus county.
+For a long time, it was the only primary source of flour and cornmeal for all residents in the southern part of Cabarrus county.

 It is now listed in the National Register of Historic Places.

-You will be more surprised to know that the mill is still functional, and still grinds corn and flour.
+You will be more surprised to know that the mill is still functional and grinds corn and flour.

 For visitors, they have a guided tour of the mill which will acquaint you with its history and legacy.

-44 Mills is a heaven for food lovers.
+44 Mills Kitchen & Tap is heaven for food lovers.

 It is one of the most iconic restaurants in Concord, NC.